codee-com/open-catalog/Checks/PWR056/README.md

 synchronization to avoid race conditions at runtime.

-Typically, **minimizing the computational overhead of offloading is the biggest challenge to speedup the code using accelerators**.
+Typically, **minimizing the computational overhead of offloading is the biggest challenge to speed up the code using accelerators**.

 > [!NOTE]
 > Offloading scalar reduction loops incurs an overhead due to the synchronization